Activity Tracking and Fitness Metric Accuracy

 Accuracy of Wrist-based Heart Rate (Elevate)

 The optical wrist heart rate (HR) monitor for Garmin wearables is a valuable tool that can provide an accurate estimation of the user’s heart rate at any given point in time.
 The optical HR monitor is designed to attempt to monitor a user’s heart rate 24 hours a day, 7 days a week.
-The frequency at which heart rate is measured varies, and depends on the level of activity of the user.
-When you start an activity with your Garmin optical HR device, the optical HR monitor provides feedback more frequently as the optical sensor is on all of the time and is trying to measure heart rate on a continuous basis during a given activity period.
+The frequency at which heart rate is measured varies, and may depend on the level of activity of the user.
+When you start an activity with your Garmin optical HR device, the optical HR monitor measures more frequently.
 The intent is to provide the user with a more frequent and accurate heart rate reading during a given activity.

 While our wrist HR monitor technology is state of the art, there are inherent limitations with the technology that may cause some of the heart rate readings to be inaccurate under certain circumstances.
 These circumstances include the user’s physical characteristics, the fit of the device and the type and intensity of the activity as outlined above.
 The HR monitor data is not intended to be used for medical purposes, nor is it intended to diagnose, treat, cure or prevent any disease or condition.

 Wrist heart rate accuracy during swimming is very limited.
 Garmin does not recommend using wrist heart rate during swimming activities and on some products, wrist heart rate monitoring is disabled while swimming.
 Garmin recommends using HRM-Swim™ or HRM-Tri™ heart rate monitors with compatible devices to track heart rate while swimming.